Sofie8/Practicum_conjugation_MOGEN/gDNA-extraction.md

 ## Online

-- Based on the email instructions you should have signed up for [praxilab](https://praxilabs.com/en/sign-up)
+- Based on the email instructions you should have signed up for [praxilab](https://praxilabs.com/en/sign-up).
-- click on the module: DNA extraction, enter the virtual lab, and follow the DNA-extraction protocol that the virtual instructor gives you.
+- Click on the module: DNA extraction, enter the virtual lab, and follow the DNA-extraction protocol that the virtual instructor gives you.
 Click on the robot to let him speak.

 <img src="https://praxilabs.com/EnglishContent/images/News/Biology.jpg" width="250px">